New Model Year Release

 The rebound piston no longer has a drilled bleed stock which of course requires a very different shim setting to allow for the flow required.

-On the right the 2024 rebound piston has a drilled bleed in the sidewall of the rebound port, in 2025 no bleed hole is present.
+On the left the 2024 rebound piston has a drilled bleed in the sidewall of the rebound port, in 2025 no bleed hole is present.
 Tuners can of course put one back in which is a very common tuning practice.

 There is also a new spring seat and longer fork spring for 2025.
 The new spring seat has a slight change to the window profile that flows oil through it on bigger fork movements.